 - If you are located in a low-lying area and flooding is anticipated, remove furniture and valuables from the areas that are prone to water accumulation.

-- If strong winds are predicted (in excess of 70 miles per hour), consider boarding up or taping your windows to prevent breakage.
+- If strong winds are predicted (in excess of 70 miles per hour), consider boarding up your windows to prevent breakage.
 Also, trash cans and other items around the yard should be taken indoors to prevent the wind from carrying them away.

 - Run necessary errands before severe weather begins; don't wait until the storm begins to venture outside.